Pioreactor/docs.pioreactor/developer-guide/09-Storage and the filesystem/02-filesystem.md

 ### Logs

  - `/var/log/pioreactor.log` is the log file for the Pioreactor app
- - `/var/log/pioreactorui.log` is the log file for the Pioreactor UI
+ - `/var/log/pioreactorui.log` is the (deprecated) log file for the Pioreactor UI.
+It's now the same as above.

 ### Storage